United States trade law

-U.S. Regulatory Trade Law is a sub-discipline of international trade law.
+United States trade law is a sub-discipline of international trade law.
 Its focus is on the U.S. Government's (USG) various agencies' administrative rules, regulations and policies that govern the movement of goods and services into and out of the United States and the movement of licensed U.S. goods throughout the world.
 Adherence to the regulations is generically referred to as "international trade compliance."